-On Friday, May 22, Governor Cooper moved North Carolina into Phase 2 of a three-phase plan to allow more normal activities while still working to “flatten the curve” of COVID-19 infections.
-This new phase means that we will all have more freedom to enjoy the trail and our volunteers some more flexibility to care for it.
+On September 4, Governor Cooper moved North Carolina into Phase 2.5 of the three-phase plan to allow more normal activities while still working to “flatten the curve” of COVID-19 infections.
+This new phase does not have the significance for the MST that the transition to Phase 2 did, but there are a few relevant changes.

-We’ve updated this page to reflect the Phase 2 changes and help keep you safe and the “curve flattened” so that these special places do not close again.
-In this new phase, the highest priority of Friends of the MST continues to be the health and well-being of our volunteers, staff and users of the MST.
+We’ve updated this page to reflect the Phase 2.5 changes and help keep you safe and the “curve flattened” so that these special places do not close again.
+As before, the highest priority of Friends of the MST continues to be the health and well-being of our volunteers, staff and users of the MST.

 1. Guidance for Volunteers and Trail Angels